Time Gal: Ports

-Time Gal remained exclusive to Japan until Wolf Team's conversion to the Sega CD, known as the Mega-CD outside North America.
+Time Gal remained exclusive to Japan until Wolf Team's conversion to the Sega CD (pictured), known as the Mega-CD outside North America.
 The port gained widespread attention, which led to releases in other territories.

 Since its original release to the arcades in Japan in 1985, Time Gal has been ported to different home formats.
 It was first released exclusively in Japan by Nippon Victor on the Video High Density format along with a Compact Cassette for MSX home computers in the summer of 1986.
 The release of the Sega CD console in 1991 spawned numerous games that took advantage of the CD technology to introduce interactive FMVs.
 Among the new titles, Time Gal was one of several older LaserDisc-based games that were ported to the system.
 Renovation Products acquired the rights to publish Time Gal on the Sega CD, with Wolf Team handling development.
 This port uses a smaller color palette than the original arcade, includes a video gallery that requires passwords to view each level's animation sequences, and features new opening and ending themes composed by Shinji Tamura and Motoi Sakuraba, respectively.
 Yuriko Yamamoto returned to sing the opening song, 時空をこえて (Jikuu wo Koete, lit.
 'Across time and space'), with lyrics by Tomoko Nakajima.

 American press coverage of the Japanese release prompted video game enthusiasts to contact Renovations about a Western release.
 The number of requests persuaded the company's president, Hide Irie, to announce a release in the United States.
 In addition to being dubbed in English, a few death scenes in the US version were censored.
 Renovation Products released Time Gal, along with similar games, as part of its "Action-Reaction" series.
 After the North American release, the company submitted a trademark request for the game's title with the United States Patent and Trademark Office on July 9, 1993.